SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - `Routing to Dead Letter Topic`: Once a message is considered failed, Pulsar automatically routes it to the configured dead letter topic.
 The message is no longer available for consumption from the original topic and is instead sent to the dead letter topic for further analysis and troubleshooting.

 - `Manual Intervention`: Messages in the dead letter topic can be inspected, analyzed, and processed manually to understand the reason for the failure and take appropriate actions.
 This might involve identifying and fixing the underlying issue, retrying the failed messages, or performing any necessary data cleansing or transformation.

+**Pulsar also supports advanced messaging patterns like scheduled delivery.**

 ---